Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - 🏆 Best Overall Hotel – South Coast Winery Resort

-- ✨ Best Luxury Hotel – Inn at Churon Winery
+- ✨ Best Luxury Hotel – Churon Inn Winery

 - 👪 Best for Families – Temecula Creek Inn